CQCL/hugr/specification/hugr.md

 A `Static` edge represents dataflow that is statically knowable - i.e. the source is a compile-time constant defined in the program.
-Hence, the types on these edges are classical, and do not include an extension specification.
+Hence, the types on these edges are classical.
 Only a few nodes may be sources (`FuncDefn`, `FuncDecl` and `Const`) and targets (`Call` and `LoadConstant`) of these edges; see [operations](#node-operations).